-Join Nick Brazzi for an in-depth discussion in this video Using the keyboard cover, part of Up and Running with Surface 3 and Surface Pro 3.
+Join Nick Brazzi for an in-depth discussion in this video Using the keyboard cover, part of Learning Surface 3 and Surface Pro 3.

 - I'm sure you're familiar with the basic idea of the Surface keyboard cover.
 We've seen it in action many times in the commercials and marketing for the Surface.
 If you haven't seen it, it basically works like this.
 There's a magnetic connector on what we're going to call the bottom edge of the Surface.
 And on the keyboard cover itself, there's a magnetic connector to match.
 Just bring them together (click) and they'll snap together.
 Now you can easily remove the keyboard cover just by pulling them apart.
 Now you can connect the keyboard cover in either direction, but there's really no value in having it on backwards (click).